krxclient/krx-docs/features/tas.md

 # TAS (Tool-Assisted Speedrun) ![Ultimate](https://img.shields.io/badge/Ultimate-%23f76d6d?style=flat-square)

-The **TAS** tab in the KRX Client Ultimate version is a beta feature designed for advanced tool-assisted gameplay, enabling precise and repeatable inputs.
+The **TAS** tab in the KRX Client Ultimate version is a feature designed for advanced tool-assisted gameplay, enabling precise and repeatable inputs.
-For the smoothest TAS experience, we recommend using the `/showall` command upon joining a server.
+**Note: Always use the `/showall` command upon joining a server(otherwise weapons, pickups, etc. might not work)**.
-*Note: This feature is currently under rework, and its functionality may change in the future.*
+To automatically run this command there's 2 options:
+1. `F1->cl_run_on_join showall 1`
+2. `Main Menu -> DDNet -> Miscellaneous -> Run on join -> showall 1`

 ---